dylanbarrett-analytics/instacart-temporal-insights/README.md

 **Note:**
 Instead of simply using the raw total item volume, I used the **natural log** of the total item volume.
 This logarithmic transformation helps to reduce the impact of overpowering high-volume outliers, so they don't skew the data.
 This natural log application models **diminishing returns** — a key concept in both statistics and behavioral analytics.
 > For example, an increase in total item volume from **1 to 2** (100% increase) has a much more significant impact on the data story than an increase from **1000 to 1001** (0.1% increase).
 As volume increases, every (identical) increase becomes **less and less meaningful** when it comes to the context of **behavioral momentum**.
-Logarithmic scaling reflects this statistical reality while still retaining every data point in this analysis.
+Logarithmic scaling reflects this statistical reality while still retaining every data point in the analysis.

 ---